 The liberation war of Bangladesh started after the announcement of independence by great leader Bangabandhu Sheikh Mujibur Rahman on 26th March 1971.
-After the valiant struggle of9 months, on 16th December 1971, Bangladesh got its independence from Pakistan.
-In the war, women also contributed with men from their standings.
-But the role of women isn’t discussed that much till now, though women participated in the war as a guerrilla fighter, informer, mother, nurse, doctor, organizer, motivator singer, journalist, volunteer, and different other roles.
-When we read any novel, reference book or watch a movie on the liberation war of Bangladesh, we rarely find the heroic presence of women there.
-It’s our failure that we only portrayed and still many of us trying to represent women as the victims of war.
-Prominent writers and policymakers of ours except a few, through their writings and different other activities, always want to remind us only the incidents of rape of around 2 lac women in the war and for this they have got the status of ‘Birangona’ (Amin, Ahmed & Ahsan, 2017).
+After the valiant struggle of 9 months, on 16th December 1971, Bangladesh got its independence from Pakistan.
+In the war, women also contributed besides men from their standings.
+But the role of women isn’t discussed that much till now, though women participated in the war as guerrilla fighters, informers, mothers, nurses, doctors, organizers, motivator singers, journalists, volunteers, and different other roles.
+When we read any novel, reference book, or watch a movie on the liberation war of Bangladesh, we rarely find the heroic presence of women there.
+It’s our failure that we only portrayed and still many of us are trying to represent women as the victims of war.
+Prominent writers and policymakers of ours except a few, through their writings and different other activities, always want to remind us only the incidents of rape of around 2 lac women in the war and for this, they have got the status of ‘Birangona’ (Amin, Ahmed & Ahsan, 2017).
 But in reality, this doesn’t show the whole picture.
 In the war, women played a significant role more than that.
 Without their help, it won’t be possible to get freedom only by the male freedom fighters.
-This paper tries to find out the contribution of Bangladeshi women in the liberation war of 1971 from different standings.
+This paper tries to find out the contribution of Bangladeshi women to the liberation war of 1971 from different standings.

 Background of the Study